We are stuck

 In fact, there is often a lack of self-knowledge at the root of such white-and-black judgments.

-Anyone who knows themselves knows how close good and evil are to each other and how one day is not the next.
+Anyone who knows themselves understands that good and evil are closely related.
+They also know that each day can be different from the next.
 This self-knowledge helps us to be kind to others and to give them new opportunities.

 Of course, this does not mean that injustices should be condoned or covered up.
 On the contrary, injustice must be brought to light and rectified.

-However, there is a big difference between condemning the wrong and labeling the person who committed the wrong as ‘bad’ and ‘incorrigible’.
+However, there is a big difference between condemning the wrong and labeling the person responsible as ‘bad’.
+It is also unfair to mark them as ‘incorrigible’.

 Often the condemnations against the person who hurt us come from our own shadow.
 That is certainly the case when a certain quality annoys us beyond measure.
 We see a quality in ourselves that we have not accepted emerge in the person who hurts us with it.

-Walter ( ° ) has been an exemplary person all his life: the oldest and bravest son, the most diligent student, the best husband and the most devoted father.
+Walter ( ° ) has excelled in every role throughout his life.
+He is the oldest and bravest son.
+He has been the most diligent student.
+He is considered the best husband and the most devoted father.
 When his son Victor becomes a teenager, the boy chooses a different path, much to his father’s dismay.

 Walter doesn’t understand why Victor is doing this to himself and him.
-Victor throws his cap at his studies and according to him the weekend is for going out.
-Victor himself does not seem to suffer at all from the consequences of his cheerful life, he says he has ‘the time of his life’.
+Victor throws his cap at his studies and according to him, the weekend is for going out.
+Victor does not seem to suffer from the consequences of his cheerful life.
+He confidently says he has ‘the time of his life’.

 Walter is immensely annoyed by his son’s behavior.
 He has always hated irresponsible people and now his own son has become such a person.
 His wife also thinks it’s bad, but is much more confident that things will be fine ‘after those monkey years’.
 She advises Walter to talk to a therapist friend about it.
 To his amazement, he invites him to name the good sides in his son.
-Walter is even more baffled as to whether as a youngster he himself ever longed to study less and go out and have fun more often.
+Walter is even more baffled.
+He wonders if, as a youngster, he had ever longed to study less.
+Did he ever want to go out and have fun more often?

 However, a burnout forces him to take the reins.
 He learns to let go of work more often and just enjoy life.
-To his surprise, he notices that he intensely enjoys an unexpected outing or that he finds it exciting to just follow a spontaneous inspiration.
+To his surprise, he notices that he intensely enjoys an unexpected outing.
+He finds it exciting to just follow a spontaneous inspiration.

 To his even greater surprise, he notices that he can now respond much more calmly to his son’s behavior.

-He is much less annoyed that the boy is enjoying his young life and is simply trying to make him aware of the consequences and dangers of some choices.
+He is much less annoyed.
+He accepts that the boy is enjoying his young life.
+Walter is simply trying to make him aware of the consequences and dangers of some choices.

 In this way, annoyances are our best teachers!